MastodonKit/MastodonKit/Readme.md

 ## Building from source

-MastodonKit uses the Swift Package Manager and can be built using the following command:
+MastodonKit uses the Swift Package Manager and can be built and tested using the following commands:

 ```
 $ git clone https://github.com/ornithocoder/MastodonKit.git
 $ cd MastodonKit
 $ swift build
+$ swift test
 ```

 If you prefer, Swift Package Manager can create an Xcode Project: